 What are the biggest hurdles to overcome with a resourcing transformation effort?

 On the human side, legacy non-integrated systems leave resource managers scrambling to flip between platforms, making it difficult for them to make informed decisions.
 When you’re trying to stamp out the shoulder taps and informal resourcing practices that lead to bias and sub-optimal resource allocation, resource managers need to be armed with the data to do their job and manage stakeholders effectively.
-Those informal resourcing behaviours are really, really hard to break, but if you can, you can can make resourcingmore equitable and transparent and start to shrink that gap between what the business wants and the individual needs.
+Those informal resourcing behaviours are hard to break, but if you can, you can make resourcing more equitable and transparent and start to shrink that gap between what the business wants and the individual needs.

-What can be done to challenge outdated behaviours when it comes to resource?
+What can be done to challenge outdated behaviours when it comes to resources?

 How do you encourage people to make the changes necessary for resourcing to become more effective?